 The “Negativity Effect”

-As you saw in the previous section, if one desires happiness, it’s important to avoid thinking in “unhelpful” ways.
-The first step to achieve this is to be able to recognise such thinking when it occurs in one’s mind.
-To help you with this, at various points on this website, I will explain to you the common types of unhelpful thinking that people do.
+As explained previously, it’s important to avoid thinking in “unhelpful” ways if one desires happiness.
+The first step to achieve this is to recognise such thinking when it occurs in one’s mind.
+To help with this, at various points on this website, I will explain common unhelpful thinking that people do.

-We can start with a very common type of unhelpful thinking that people do which psychologists call the “negativity effect”.
+We can start with a type of unhelpful thinking that a lot of people do which psychologists call the “negativity effect”.
 It is an important one to understand as it may contribute to one becoming depressed.

 A more “helpful” way to think would be to see both the positive and negative events in a more balanced way.
 Perhaps thinking, “Yes, it’s upsetting that I lost my expensive mobile phone, but on the brighter side, I got a nice salary raise at work”.